-Jonathan Ellis has fast approaching 20 years’ experience as a practitioner running advocacy campaigns in the not for profit sector in the UK and internationally to push for policy and practice change.
+Jonathan Ellis has 20 years’ experience as a practitioner running advocacy campaigns in the not for profit sector in the UK and internationally to push for policy and practice change.

 His experience includes:

-His current work is for Comic Relief, the International Federation of the Red Cross/ Red Crescent and the European Campaign to End Street Homelessness.
+His recent work includes Comic Relief, the International Federation of the Red Cross/ Red Crescent and the European Campaign to End Street Homelessness.
 He has just published his new book Campaigning for Change: an Essential Guide for Campaigning around the World and a supporting online training course Campaigning for Change on the Udemy platform

 He is always open to discuss new campaigning assignments – so do get in touch

 He was until December 2016 the head of policy, research and advocacy at the British Red Cross, where he led advocacy campaigns on First Aid, health and social care and refugee issues for four years.